 The two most popular ways of organizing a small business are LLCs and sole proprietorships.
 They are less costly and complicated compared to the alternatives of corporations and partnerships.
 There are key differences between these two widely used structures, including the owner’s liability, expense and ease of creation.
 The advantages of a sole proprietorship are simplicity and low cost; the advantage of LLCs are their flexibility for tax purposes and their liability protections for owners.
+Consider working with a financial advisor as you chose a legal structure for your business.

 Sole Proprietorships and LLCs